 Items can be paid for by cheque or cash.
 If cash is required, a cheque is drawn for the cash.
-Cash will only be given out for amounts less than £20.00

 Both the chequebook and cash (if any) are kept securely in the safe.

 The recipient signs for any cash received.